jackietian/shopping-cart/README.md

 # Shopping Cart
+    - Users enter the product skus from terminal, e.g atv,atv,ipd
-Pricing rules are defined in priceConfig.js
+    - Pricing rules for each different product are defined in priceConfig.js

-### 1. XFORY
+    - pricing rules include:
-if customer buy 3 iPads, only pay for 2
+        - XFORY: if customer buy 3 iPads, only pay for 2

-### 2. WHOLESALE
-if customer buy more than 4 iPad, price will drop to 499.99
+        - WHOLESALE: if customer buy more than 4 iPad, price will drop to 499.99

-### 3. BUNDLE
-if customer buy a macbook pro, the vga will be free
+        -BUNDLE: if customer buy a macbook pro, the vga will be free

 ## setup
 ```
 npm install